TAAL-GmbH/taal-client/README.md

 taal-client start
   Starts listening for requests on :9500.
 This value can be changed with the LISTEN environment variable.

-  All requests will be sent to https://mapi.taal.com by default unless overridden with the MAPI_URL environment variable.
+  All requests will be sent to https://mapi.taal.com by default unless overridden with the TAAL_URL environment variable.

 Environment variables
 ---------------------